 About Aiden

-I am a freshman journalism major at Bethel University in St. Paul, Minnesota.
+I am a sophomore journalism and media production major at Bethel University in St. Paul, Minnesota.

-I love writing stories in sports, particularly the ones fans wouldn't see on the field.
+I love writing stories in sports, particularly the stories fans wouldn't see on the field.
 Taking photos and editing videos are new passions I've begun to take up as well.

 My passions are pretending the Chicago Cubs will contend for the World Series every year, daydreaming about my next trip to Texas Roadhouse and relating any situation I find myself in to a random trivia fact I learned one time.